A Step-by-Step Guide On How To Make a Straight Cigar Box Guitar Headstock With Tools You Already Own

-This angled line is the bottom bevelled edge of your headstock.
+This angled line is the bottom beveled edge of your headstock.

-Next, go ahead and draw a line that connects the two marks on the side of the neck that measure 5/16-inch (8mm) down from the front-facing surface.
+Next, go ahead and draw a line that connects the two marks on the side of the neck that measures 5/16-inch (8mm) down from the front-facing surface.

 Repeat all the same marks and lines on the other side of the neck.

 Then, at the top of the neck (soon-to-be headstock), draw a line to connect the marks on both sides of the neck drawn 5/16-inch (8mm) down from the front-facing surface.

 And for the last line, on the front-facing part of the neck, connect the spots marked on both sides at 5 & 1/4-inches (133mm) from the top-end.